KrishnaChaitanya16/MosipDecode2025/README.md

  - Simply upload your document as a PDF or image to receive accurately extracted text in seconds, all while minimizing the errors commonly found in manual data entry.
  -  **Auto-Fill Digital Form** smartly using the extracted data for more accuratly and easily
  - **Multi-Lingual Support**  - Our project is equipped to handle complex international character sets.
 It offers robust supoort for not only Latin-Based languages but also suports Non-Latin languages such as Chinese, Japanese, and Korean.
+ 	 - **Automatic Language Detection**: The OCR pipeline automatically identifies the language in the document and applies the correct model, removing the need for manual selection.

  2. **Data Verification**:
  - This feature acts as a crucial safety net to ensure the absolute accuracy of your data.